 - European flexible production

 European flexible production consists of Statkraft's hydropower business in the Nordic region, in Continental Europe and the UK, as well as gas power plants.
-Statkraft will maximise the long-term value of the assets through excellent operations, upgrades and investments in new capacity in existing regulating areas.
+Statkraft will operate, maintain and develop its existing hydropower portfolio to maximise the long-term value of the assets.

 The European power market is undergoing major changes.
-New players are entering the power market and an increase in decentralised power production reinforce the need for expertise-based services as a link between power production and markets.
+In addition, new specialised companies are entering other parts of the value chain with new value propositions to the customer.
+Going forward, Statkraft expects to see changes in the value chain and increasing requirements to remain competitive.
 Statkraft has shown the ability to create value in this transition.
-In 2011, Statkraft started to provide services in connection with handling market access for minor, decentralised producers of renewable energy.
 Statkraft will gradually increase the company’s energy trading activities to create new business opportunities in a changing European market.
 In addition, Statkraft aims to develop market operations in selected international markets where Statkraft owns assets.

 - Hydropower in emerging markets

 Statkraft, SN Power and Agua Imara have in recent years established businesses in markets with expected long-term economic growth, increased need for environmentally friendly energy and substantial hydropower potential.
 Statkraft aims to strengthen its position in these emerging markets through profitable growth.
-Over the course of 2014, Statkraft restructured the group's international hydropower activities and will establish integrated operations for the activities in South Eastern Europe, South America and South Asia in order to better exploit the Group's competitive advantage in connection with operations, maintenance, power optimisation and energy trading.
+Statkraft has restructured the group's international hydropower activities and established integrated operations for the activities in South Eastern Europe, South America and South Asia in order to exploit the Group's competitive advantage in connection with operations, maintenance, power optimisation and energy trading.
 Furthermore, through the company SN Power, Statkraft will develop a portfolio of profitable hydropower plants in Southeast Asia, Central America and Africa.

 - Wind power